voxpupuli/puppet-zabbix/README.md

 ##How to use
 ###zabbix-server
 This will install an basic zabbix-server instance.
-Default will postgresql used as database.
-(It also creates an db/user account and runs the necessary scripts if manage_database is true).

 You will need to supply one parameter: zabbix_url.
 This is the url on which the zabbix instance will be available.
 In the example below, the zabbix webinterface will be: http://zabbix.example.com.